AndrewJBateman/header-parser-microservice/README.md

-# header-parser-microservice
+Request Header Parser Microservice (FreeCodeCamp)
+By Andrew J Bateman

+User Stories
-Obtains IP address, language and operating system from request header
+I can get the IP address, language and operating system for my browser.